lockevod/Karoo-KPower/README.md

 - Tested only with Karoo 3 and Metric configuration, but can be used with Imperial configuration also (not tested)

 - Sometimes it's necessary to rescan virtual power sensor when you update this extension.
 If you don't see the power meter active, remove current power meter and re-add.

+- If your cadence sensor doesn't work fine or you want to have a power value always, check force power option.

 ## Credits